opensupplyhub/open-supply-hub-api-examples/how_to/fuzzy_search_guide.md

 **Q: What happens if I paste a full address?**
 The system automatically detects long queries and switches to phrase-based matching, which is optimized for addresses.

-**Q: How do I get more than the default number of results?**
-Use the `size` parameter: `?name=textile&size=100`

 ---

 ## Rate Limits

-Please refer to the main API documentation for current rate limit information.
+Please refer to the main API documentation for current rate limit information [Link](https://github.com/opensupplyhub/open-supply-hub-api-examples/blob/main/docs/limitations.md).

 ---